 Ingesting and integrating data

-So how exactly does a customer data platform work?
-The first element in understanding how a customer data platform works is ingesting data.
+The first element in understanding this is ingesting data.
 CDP’s ingest customer data from multiple sources.
 Typically, these will include website data, paid digital, transactional, direct mail, retail, email, and call centre.
 All data received by a CDP will relate in some shape or form to a customer.
 The data is usually sent to a CDP using an API or via an SFTP site.

 Customers have multiple identifiers and these change over time, such as mobile phone number, email address, cookie ID, postal address, customer reference or landline number.
 This data is collected, and these identifiers are used to generate a single customer view also known as ‘Identify Resolution’.
 For example: if someone logs into your website with their current email, but with a different cookie ID, then the new cookie ID is added to that particular customer record on the assumption that they are using a new device.
 Equally, if a new transaction record is received with the same customer reference, but a new address, then a new address is added on the basis they have either moved or added an extra residence.